xiaojunzhao/xiaojunzhao.github.io/about.md

 ### More Information

-I've been climbing since Feb 2018, and currently can consistently climb **V5(6C+)** indoors.
+I started my climbing adventure one year ago, and currently can consistently climb **V5(6C+)** indoors.
+To me, climbing is less of a sport and more of a lifestyle to me.
+I've got bruises,scrapes, splits and fear of falling, but it never stops me from overcoming those boulder problems on the wall.
 It’s the parallels between climbing and life that fascinate me.
-The chance to explore inwardly, to understand who I am, where my limits lie and how I can live more and become more.
-Every day is a school day and I learn something new.
-There is no success or failure, it’s about trying and learning.
+It provides me the chance to explore inwardly, to understand who I am, where my limits lie and how I can live more and become more.
+It doesn't help fix all wrongs in my life, but gives me the drive and resillience to face them in the future.

 ### Contact me